The Importance of HBCUs in the USA

 Our HBCU Partner Schools

-Element451 is proud to partner with Howard University, Bethune-Cookman University, and Tenessee State University as they work to increase opportunities and elevate the achievements of Black students in their communities.
+Element451 is proud to partner with Langston University, Bethune-Cookman University, and Tennessee State University as they work to increase opportunities and elevate the achievements of Black students in their communities.